FMA350/logger/README.md

 > mkdir build && cd build

-Then run cmake and make to compile the project
+Then run cmake and make to compile the project:

 > cmake .. && make

-Finally, run the test application with
+Finally, run the test application with:

 > ./log_test